 I take chlordiazepoxide.
 Can it make it harder for me to get pregnant?

-Does taking chlordiazepoxide increase the chance for miscarriage?
+Does taking chlordiazepoxide increase the chance of miscarriage?

-Miscarriage can occur in any pregnancy.
-Studies have not been done to see if chlordiazepoxide could increase the chance for a miscarriage.
+Miscarriage is common and can occur in any pregnancy for many different reasons.
+Studies have not been done to see if chlordiazepoxide increases the chance of miscarriage.

 Does taking chlordiazepoxide increase the chance of birth defects?

 Every pregnancy starts out with a 3-5% chance of having a birth defect.
 This is called the background risk.
-Chlordiazepoxide has not been well studied for use in pregnancy.
+It is not known if chlordiazepoxide increases the chance for birth defects above the background risk.
 While there have been some reports of birth defects with first trimester use, no clear pattern of birth defects has been associated with this medication.
-Also, most reports did not find a higher chance for birth defects with first trimester use of chlordiazepoxide.
+Most reports did not find a higher chance for birth defects with first trimester use of chlordiazepoxide.

 Chlordiazepoxide has not been well studied for use during pregnancy.
-One study found a higher chance for low birth weight when chlordiazepoxide was taken during pregnancy.
+One study found a higher chance for low birth weight (weighing less than 5 pounds, 8 ounces [2500 grams] at birth) when chlordiazepoxide was taken during pregnancy.
+It is not known if chlordiazepoxide can cause other pregnancy-related problems, such as preterm delivery (birth before week 37).

 I need to take chlordiazepoxide throughout my entire pregnancy.
 Will it cause withdrawal symptoms in my baby after birth?

-Does taking chlordiazepoxide in pregnancy cause long-term problems in behavior or learning for the baby?
+Does taking chlordiazepoxide in pregnancy affect future behavior or learning for the child?

-Studies have not been done to see if chlordiazepoxide use in pregnancy could increase the chance for behavior changes or learning difficulties.
+Studies have not been done to see if chlordiazepoxide can cause behavior or learning issues for the child.

-Chlordiazepoxide has not been well studied for use while breastfeeding.
-Since chlordiazepoxide stays in the body for a long time, talk with your healthcare provider to see if another, better studied medication would work for you while you are breastfeeding.
-Be sure to talk to your healthcare provider about all of your breastfeeding questions.
+Chlordiazepoxide has not been studied for use while breastfeeding.
+Chlordiazepoxide stays in the body for a long time and may pass into breast milk.
+If you suspect the baby has any symptoms (poor feeding, poor weight gain, or sleepiness) contact the child’s healthcare provider.
+Be sure to talk to your healthcare provider about all your breastfeeding questions.